-General Query of your Peer-Reviewed Papers and/or Extended Abstracts
+General Query of your Peer-reviewed Papers and/or Extended Abstracts Elinor Alexander and Nathan Parker Technical Program Committee Co-Chairs Australian Energy Producers Journal Co-Editors-in-Chief TPCChair@energyproducers.au

-Dr Steve Mackie

-Australian Energy Producers 2024 Technical Program Committee Chair

-The Australian Energy Producers Journal Editor-in-Chief

-TPCChair@energyproducers.au

-+61 403 146 373

-Submission or publishing of your Peer-reviewed Papers and/or Extended Abstracts
+Submission or publishing of your Peer-reviewed Papers and/or Extended Abstracts Philippa Tolmie CSIRO Publishing, Australian Energy Producers Journal - Editorial Assistant editorial.ep@csiro.au +61 3 9545 8790

-Philippa Tolmie

-CSIRO Publishing, Australian Energy Producers Journal - Editorial Assistant

-editorial.ep@csiro.au

-+61 3 9545 8790

-Logistical conference details
+Logistical conference details Belinda Tilling Technical & Business Program Liaison speakers@energyproducers.au +61 414 419 492

-Sarah Hall

-Australian Energy Producers, Events Manager

-speakers@energyproducers.au

-+61 416 414 836

-Copyright and License to Publish
+Copyright and Licence to Publish

-Presentation at Australian Energy Producers Conference & Exhibition in May 2024 and publication in The Australian Energy Producers Journal requires authors to complete, sign and return the Australian Energy Producers Conference & Exhibition Copyright and License to Publish form by 31 December 2023.
-This license allows copyright for the material to remain with the author/s and grants a license for Australian Energy Producers and CSIRO Publishing to publish the material in The Australian Energy Producers Journal and its supplements.
-The form will be provided to all successful submissions upon acceptance.
+Presentation at Australian Energy Producers 2025 Conference & Exhibition and publication in the Australian Energy Producers Journal (2025) requires authors to complete, sign and return the Australian Energy Producers 2025 Conference & Exhibition Copyright and License to Publish form prior to publication.
+This license allows copyright for the material to remain with the author/s (or their employer/s) and grants a license for Australian Energy Producers and CSIRO Publishing to publish the material in the Australian Energy Producers Journal and its supplements.
+The form will be provided to all successful submissions upon final acceptance.

-Please note: this form also gives consent to place the PowerPoint presentation/s or Visual Presentation/s in Supplement 2 of the 2024 volume of The Australian Energy Producers Journal.
+Please note: this form also gives consent to place the PowerPoint presentation or Visual Presentation in Supplement 2 of the Australian Energy Producers Journal (2025).